daviebadger/books/restructuredtext/restructuredtext.rst

 .. note::

-   It is also possible to align an image ``left`` or ``right``, but it will change text flow around which may not be desired.
+   It is also possible to align an image ``left`` or ``right``, but it will change text flow around (make it float) which may not be desired.

 Image Directive
 """""""""""""""